jonlpersson/ed-latimore/site/_posts/2021-02-19-8-unconventional-ways-to-get-over-someone.md

 ## 8\.
 Don’t let a break up determine your self worth

 It’s easy to take rejection as an assessment of your character.
-There may be things to learn from your last relationship, but as long as you committed to improving, then you don’t need to beat yourself up.
+There may be things to learn from your last relationship, but as long as you are committed to improving, then you don’t need to beat yourself up.

 You were just the wrong person.
 Even if they were the right person when you got with them, we all grow and change.